robertsj/applied_reactor_physics/labs/lab1.md

 the comments to the right of the slash symbol*.

 ```
 reconr
 20 21
 'exercise 2'/       new tape ID title
-           1301 1/          MAT
+125 1/              material 125 (H-1)
 .001/               tolerance
 '1-H-1'/            descriptive card for new tape
 0/
 plotr
-           22/              output file
+22/
-           /                default page style
+/
-           1/               new axes, new curve
+1/                  first plot on new axis
 '1-H-1'/            title line 1
-           /                no line 2 for titles
+/                   title line 2 (here, it's empty!)
-           4/               log-log
+4 0 0 1/            log-log, no second axis, no grid lines/ticks, use legend
-           1e-4 1/          x-axis range
+1e-4 1e6/           energy range
-           /                default label
-           .01 10/          y-axis range
-           /                default label
+/                   xlabel
-           5 21 1301 3 102/ data source for curve
+1e-4 1e2/           cross-section range
-           /                default curve style
+/                   ylabel
+7 21 125 3 1/       endf type, data tape, material (3 is sigma vs E), file, and reaction
+0 0 0 0/            line with no symbols, square (not used), solid, black
+'total'/
+2/                  second plot on same axis, so skip a bunch of other cards.
+7 21 125 3 2/       endf type, data tape, material (3 is sigma vs E), file, and reaction
+0 0 0 1/            line with no symbols, square (not used), solid, black
+'elastic'/
+3/                  third plot on same axis, so skip a bunch of other cards.
+7 21 125 3 102/     endf type, data tape, material (3 is sigma vs E), file, and reaction
+0 0 0 2/            line with no symbols, square (not used), solid, black
+'capture'/
-           99/              finished
+99/                 finished (99 indicates no more curves will be read)
 viewr
 22 23/
 stop
 ```

-This file says to run RECONR on MAT1301 with a reconstruction tolerance of .001 (.1%).
-Take the output on tape21 into PLOTR and extract the data for MAT1301, MF3, MT102 onto tape22.
+This file says to run RECONR on MAT125 with a reconstruction tolerance of .001 (.1%).
+Take the output on tape21 into PLOTR and extract the data for MAT125, MF3, MT102 onto tape22.
 A title is provided for the graph, and special scales are specified for the axes.
 The default axis labels and line type will be used.
 Finally, a Postscript version of the graph is produced on tape23 using VIEWR.